hammockman/breather/Design/Final/Documentation/UserGuide.md

 **Alternative Ventilation** It is recommended that an alternative means of ventilating the patient be available at all times and that all ventilator operators be fully familiar with emergency ventilation procedures.

-**Fire or Explosion** Operation of the AgVent ventilator in the presence of flammable gases could cause a fire or explosion.
+**Fire or Explosion** Operation of the {{vent}} ventilator in the presence of flammable gases could cause a fire or explosion.
 Under no circumstances is the ventilator to be operated when explosive gases are present.
 The presence of nitrous oxide or flammable anesthetics presents a danger to the patient and operator.

 **Patient Breathing Circuit Disconnection** Inadvertent disconnection of the patient from the patient breathing circuit can be dangerous.